Create a Sportsbook Site in College

 Now that you know all of the keys, go on and create a sportsbook site in college.

-If you elect to operate under the Pay Per Head system, you can start with a six-week trial to get accumulated and see if this is for you.
+If you elect to operate under the Pay Per Head system, you can start with a six-week free to get accumulated and see if this is for you.
 There is currently a $200 discount offered for building websites.